The War Remnants Museum in Ho Chi Minh City

 We meet visitors of all nationalities, who meditate, sometimes with red eyes in front of objects, photos, moving reports.
-The structure accumulates more than 20,000 documents consisting of objects and photos, 1,500 of which are exhibited in 8 permanent themes.
+The structure has accumulated more than 20,000 documents consisting of objects and photos, 1,500 of which are displayed in 8 permanent exhibits.

 The famous snapshot of the 1968 massacre that cost the lives of 504 villagers from Son My, Quang Ngai province

-The photos show everything, such as the massacre of Son My in 1968, the malformations in new-borns undergoing sequences of the famous orange agent spread by the Americans, the torture of Viet Cong prisoners… It’s a poignant visit and even hard to see for the little ones and the sensitive people.
+The photos show everything, such as the massacre of Son My in 1968, the babies born with serious birth-defects directly due to the famous Agent Orange chemical used by the Americans and the torture of Viet Cong prisoners as well It’s a poignant visit and one that is not suitable for children due to the graphic imagery and events portrayed.

-The museum takes you to immerse yourself in Vietnamese history not only during the anti-American war, but also other successive ones aimed at sabotaging the Vietnamese state after 1975, the Chinese incursion in 1979, the thorny questions linked to the Truong Sa archipelago… All of them will bring a wider perspective for visitor to discover.
+The museum immerses you in contemporary Vietnamese history not only during the anti-American war, but also other successive conflicts aimed at sabotaging the Vietnamese state after 1975, the Chinese incursion in 1979, the thorny questions linked to the Truong Sa archipelago… All of them will bring a wider perspective for visitors to discover.

-On the ground floor are the multifunctional hall and the rest entitled "Support of the world in Vietnam during the resistance".
+On the ground floor is the multifunctional hall and the rest entitled "Support of the world in Vietnam during the resistance".

-In the first floor, the consequences of Agent Orange and the atrocities of war are highlighted.
-Visitors cannot be indifferent to the extremely torture scenes.
+In the first floor, the consequences of Agent Orange and the atrocities of the war are highlighted.
+Visitors cannot be indifferent to the extremely torturous scenes on display.

-The museum is several times classified by TripAdvisor in its list of the best museums to visit.
-It ranks 5th in the list of 25 best museums in Asia in 2013 and is the only Asian honoured among the 10 best museums in the world in 2018.
+The museum has been classified several times by TripAdvisor on its list of the best museums to visit.
+It ranks 5th in the list of 25 best museums in Asia in 2013 and is the only Asian museum honoured among the 10 best museums in the world in 2018.

 28 Vo Van Tan Street, Ward 6, District 3, Ho Chi Minh City